coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 console static ensures that we can see console output even if there's a bug in the more involved code to query options.

+### Resource allocator v4

+A new revision of resource allocator v4 is now added to coreboot that supports mutiple ranges for allocating resources.
+Unlike the previous allocator (v3), it does not use the topmost available window for allocation.
+Instead, it uses the first window within the address space that is available and satisfies the resource request.
+This allows utilization of the entire available address space and also allows allocation above the 4G boundary.
+The old resource allocator v3 is still retained for some AMD platforms that do not conform to the requirements of the allocator.

 ### Add significant changes here

 Deprecations